 The parametrisation of sub-grid scales and diffusion is still an important field of research in the Lagrangian community, but it is generally agreed that it cannot be neglected.
-In this application, we observe how adding diffusion impacts the fate of MP.
-The amount of MP reaching the Arctic is reduced by 68% compared to NEMO 1/12°, with large accumulation in the North Sea and Norwegian coast, but not in the Skagerrak and Kattegat.
+In this application, we observe how, as expected, adding diffusion which allows beaching has a large impact on the MP fate.
+The amount of MP reaching the Arctic is reduced by 68%, with large accumulation in the North Sea and Norwegian coast, but not in the Skagerrak and Kattegat.
 Overall, the proportion of beached particles increases linearly to 73% during the first year, before slowly reaching 83% during the next two years.